PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Related Work

 Early work established the paradigm of LLM-driven control loops for automating hacking.
 While PentestGPT \cite{deng2024pentestgpt} assists human testers through command suggestion (non-agentic), Happe and Cito \cite{happe2023pwnd} introduced autonomous planning and shell command execution.
 This modular control loop approach was refined in systems like PenHeal \cite{huang2023penheal} and AutoAttacker \cite{xu2024autoattacker}.
 Unlike these fixed-workflow systems, \tool{} autonomously plans and generates PoC exploits without predefined control loops.

 Recent efforts have progressed from developing control loops to testing autonomy in realistic settings.
-CTFs have emerged as a popular evaluation test bed for penetration testing due to their well-defined scope and success criteria.
+CTFs have emerged as a popular evaluation testbed for penetration testing due to their well-defined scope and success criteria.
 Shao et al. \cite{shao2024nyu} establish a key benchmark with 200 CTF challenges, catalyzing efforts to improve LLMs' hacking capabilities, such as Abramovich et al.'s \cite{abramovich2025enigma} EniGMA agent.
 Beyond CTFs, AutoPenBench \cite{gioacchini_autopenbench_2024} introduced a benchmark for penetration testing on real-world CVEs planted in virtual machines.
 Concurrently, research has considered multi-host network environments.
-Happe and Cito \cite{happe2025enterprise} propose Cochise and evaluate it on a 5-host ActiveDirectory network, while Singer et al. \cite{singer2025feasibility} developed the Incalmo agent and a custom benchmark of 10 emulated networks.
+Happe and Cito \cite{happe2025enterprise} propose Cochise and evaluate it on a 5-host Active Directory network, while Singer et al. \cite{singer2025feasibility} developed the Incalmo agent and a custom benchmark of 10 emulated networks.
+Sapia and Böhme~\cite{sapia2026scaling} target scaling automated security testing by using an LLM agent to autonomously handle the complex setup that real-world software requires before deep functionality becomes testable, then amplifying reached states with in-vivo fuzzing.

-Similar to these efforts, our work focuses on working with a highly realistic testbed.
-We leverage real-world smart contract projects with confirmed, high-impact vulnerabilities.
-Our evaluations simulate the same scenario faced by smart contract auditors when writing PoCs for their audits.
+Similar to these efforts, which increasingly emphasize end-to-end automation in realistic settings, our work evaluates against real-world smart contract projects with confirmed, high-impact vulnerabilities, simulating the scenario faced by auditors when writing PoCs for their audits.

 The proliferation of capable offensive agents has sparked a parallel line of research focused on evaluating their dual-use risks and real-world efficacy.
 Several dedicated benchmarks have been developed for this purpose, for example, Zhang et al. \cite{zhang2024cybench} and Dawson et al. \cite{dawson2025airtbench} create CTF-based benchmarks to scaffold LLM safety evaluations.
 Wei et al. \cite{wei2025dynamic} demonstrate that simple modifications to a baseline agent scaffold, such as repeated sampling, can significantly enhance offensive success rates.
 Major LLM providers use such benchmarks for internal evaluations of their frontier models' offensive cybersecurity capabilities.
 The review of GPT-OSS \cite{agarwal2025gpt}, an OpenAI large open-source model, includes evaluations on CTF challenges and cyber range exercises.